amiritoo/packet_sniffer/README.md

 Packet sniffing collects the entire packet of each network transmission.
 Packets that are not encrypted can be reassembled and read in their entirety.
 For example, intercepted packets from a user accessing a website would include the HTML and CSS of the web pages.
 Most notoriously, users logging in to network resources across unencrypted transmissions expose their username and password as plain text that can be seen in captured packets.

+# requirements
+  ``pip3 install --pre scapy``
+  ``pip3 install scapy_http

-all the inputs such as interface name are examples,every interface is different from another in every computer.
+All the inputs such as interface name are examples,every interface is different from another in every computer.
+This sniffer can sniff http sites and get username and password.
+U can change it by adding some line of code to do what u want.

 hope u enjoy IT;)